mjwen/matten/README.md

 ## Install

-This below installing guide show get you started on Mac, without using GPUs.
+This below installing guide should get you started on Mac, without using GPUs.

 - [PyTorch](https://pytorch.org)
   ```bash